-- 10. The Application includes a proposed joint operating agreement form ("JOA") as Exhibit C and a lease form as Exhibit D, and Mr. Pepper testified that the Applicant was seeking a 300% risk penalty to be applied to nonconsenting working interest owners.
-The Applicant's JOA is the same JOA used with its partners. - 11.
-Mr. Pepper testified that the lease form attached to the Application as Exhibit D is the same form of lease, including bonus and royalty amounts, that has been offered to and signed by other mineral owners in the area. - 12.
-In his affidavit and testimony, Mr. Pepper explained that the basis of the 300% penalty imposed on nonconsenting working interest owners is that "[t]he well to be drilled in the unit is a 'wildcat' well in an area of limited knowledge of and experience with the geology, entailing higher risk to Applicant than a well drilled in a fully developed area." - 13.
-Mr. Pepper's affidavit describes additional risk factors justifying the 300% risk penalty, including the "technically complex" targeted conventional sand; lack of "developed infrastructure for making product from a successful well market ready and transporting product[;]" and "the frontier nature of the play in which the unit is located," making sourcing of drilling contractors and rigs more expensive.
+- 11. The Application includes a proposed joint operating agreement form ("JOA") as Exhibit C and a lease form as Exhibit D, and Mr. Pepper testified that the Applicant was seeking a 300% risk penalty to be applied to nonconsenting working interest owners.
+The Applicant's JOA is the same JOA used with its partners. - 12.
+The lease form attached to the Application as Exhibit D is the same form of lease, including bonus and royalty amounts, that has been offered to and signed by other mineral owners in the area. - 13.
+In his affidavit and testimony, Mr. Pepper explained that the basis of the 300% penalty imposed on nonconsenting working interest owners is that "[t]he well to be drilled in the unit is a 'wildcat' well in an area of limited knowledge of and experience with the geology, entailing higher risk to Applicant than a well drilled in a fully developed area." - 14.
+Mr. Pepper's affidavit describes additional risk factors justifying the 300% risk penalty, including the "technically complex" targeted conventional sand; lack of "developed infrastructure for making product from a successful well market ready and transporting product[;]" and "the frontier nature of the play in which the unit is located," making sourcing of drilling contractors and rigs more expensive. - 15.
+By letter dated January 4, 2017, and addressed to Mr. Thum, Mr. Christian submitted three (3) revisions to the JOA as follows: - a.
+On page 5, Article VI.A, "Initial Well," will be returned to its original form without deletion, and the added sentence regarding no initial well and the Participation Agreement between AM Idaho, LLC and Bridge will be deleted.